Visiting New York City can be expensive! Between the cost of food and hotels, budget travel to the largest city in the United States can be difficult.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, we may receive a commission if you click through and make a purchase.

-Free Things to Do in New York City With Kids
+15 Free and Cheap Things to Do in New York City With Kids

 Right next to Battery Park is the Whitehall Terminal of the Staten Island Ferry.
 There, you can board the signature orange boat and ride across the Upper Bay to Staten Island.